 The Litter Gitter is a small-stream litter collection device designed to catch floating trash from stormwater runoff.
 It uses floating booms to guide trash into a wire-mesh container which can be emptied after a rainstorm.
 Initial tests indicate a 80% success rate in intercepting floating litter.

 Atlanta’s Proctor Creek is heavily urbanized and subject to the harmful effects of unmitigated stormwater, illegal dumping, and aging sewer infrastructure.
 Trash that enters Proctor Creek along its nine-mile stretch eventually finds its way into the Chattahoochee River, where it can interfere with trout and bird populations and pollute our primary source of drinking water.

 The Litter Gitter is designed and installed by Osprey Initiative, a company led by owner and founder Don Bates.
 During his 25-year career in environmental consulting, Bates found himself cleaning the same stream site repeatedly.

 Fed up, he built and tested the Litter Gitter with the hope that it could make a dent in the growing litter problem.
 “We’re getting actual data, not just opinions,” said Don Bates.
 “This data will tell stakeholders exactly how much and what is collected—useful information for those seeking to reduce trash pollution upstream.”

 Data collected from two Proctor Creek Litter Gitters have proved promising.
-From June to December 2019, the traps collected over 350 pounds of floating trash, with 28% of the total volume able to be recycled.
+Since June of 2019, the traps have collected over 700 pounds of floating trash, with 28% of the total volume able to be recycled.
 As more pollution data is analyzed, CRK will investigate developing tailored solutions for reducing plastic litter in a given watershed.